heilancoos/heilancoos.github.io/_posts/2025-12-16-kubernetes.md

 subtitle: "What attackers do in Kubernetes and how to catch them."
 img-thumbnail: '/img/kubernetes/kube-images/01-Introduction/01-controlplane.png'
 image: '/img/kubernetes/kube-images/01-Introduction/01-controlplane.png'
-excerpt: "What attackers do in Kubernetes—and how to catch them."  # <-- used for description/meta
 tags: [research, cloud, containers, security]
 categories: [research]
 ---